Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/bringing-include_dir-into-the-modern-era.md

-On its own this seems rather innocuous, but because macros are evaluated within the context of wherever they are called and because we are setting fields directly, it means everything needs to be publicly accessible (otherwise your macro runs into *" field `path` of struct `Dir` is private"*).
+On its own this seems rather innocuous, but because macros are evaluated within the context of wherever they are called and because we are setting fields directly, it means everything needs to be publicly accessible otherwise your macro runs into *" field `path` of struct `Dir` is private"* errors.

 However, making all your fields public means it is possible for *anyone* to use them and due to [Hyrum's Law][hyrums-law] we know someone will invariably depend